-Meet our September Employee Spotlight, Ross Phillips!
-Ross is a part of our IT team and has been with our employee-owned family for almost 3 years.
-Let us get to know him better:
+Meet our September 2022 Employee Spotlight, Alex Poole!
+Alex is a part of our Employee Owned Holdings team in Houston, TX.
+Let’s get to know him better:

 What is your role?
 Briefly describe what you do.